-Ah, that dreaded wave of laziness that sneaks up just when you promised yourself you’d be productive — sometimes it feels almost unavoidable whether you’re working from an office, your kitchen table, or even the most inspiring of coworking spaces.
+Some days, laziness feels almost unavoidable regardless of whether you’re working from an office, at your kitchen table, or even the most inspiring of coworking spaces.

-If you often find yourself struggling to stay focused and energized when motivation is nowhere to be found (especially on Monday mornings when the to-do list is extra-long), I’ve got just the remedy for you: a few easy tips to kick the laziness to the curb, reignite your drive, and power through the rest of your day like the superwoman you are.
+So if you often find yourself struggling to stay focused and energized when motivation is nowhere to be found (especially on Monday mornings when the to-do list is extra long), I’ve got just the remedy for you: Four easy tips to help kick that pesky laziness to the curb, reignite your drive, and power through the rest of your day like the superwoman you are.

 Pssst...
-Here's a few printable planners I thought you might like!
+Here are a few printable planners I thought you might like!

-Nothing is better distraction from our laptop screens than the incessant urge to get up from our desk and go browse the snack cabinet.
-Half the time, you aren't even hungry — you're just looking for something to do that isn't on your to-do list.
+Particularly while working from home, nothing is a faster distraction from our laptop screens than the incessant urge to get up from our desk and go browse the snack cabinet.
+Half the time, you aren't even hungry — you're just looking for something to do that isn't reviewing that lengthy spreadsheet waiting for you in your inbox.

-It's a bad habit, but one that can be easily fixed with some planning ahead and smart decision-making at the grocery store.
-Rather than simply relying on willpower (which, if you're like me, is a recipe for disaster...or chocolate chip cookies), fill your fridge with healthy pick-me-up snacks like nuts, fresh fruit or hard-boiled eggs.
+Grazing is a bad habit, but one that can be easily fixed with some planning ahead and smart decision-making at the grocery store.
+Rather than simply relying on willpower (which, if you're like me, is a recipe for disaster — this is why they say don't go grocery shopping while hungry), fill your fridge with healthy quick-grab snacks like nuts, fresh fruit, or hard-boiled eggs made in bulk earlier in the week.

 Not only will these healthy snacks give you the energy boost you need, but you’ll feel better about avoiding a mindless sugar-induced roller coaster ride and can indulge in something even more tasty for dinner later.